 Need help generating UTM codes?
 Use the Google Analytics Campaign URL Builder.
 It simplifies the process, reduces errors, and keeps your team aligned.

-For social media posts, where character limits matter, consider using link shorteners.
+For YouTube posts, where character limits matter, consider using link shorteners.
 They make URLs more user-friendly while preserving all the tracking data.

 Here’s an example of a properly formatted URL for a Spanish winter sale campaign: